 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL, and or a Deputy will be available during school hours for staff to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be either via the school office where a member of office staff will alert the DSL or a Deputy, or via the DSL's work phone. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via senco@stcaths.herts.sch.uk or head@stcaths.herts.sch.uk. - When the DSL is absent, please contact school's Deputy DSL(s) (J Devonshire idevonshire@stcaths.herts.sch.uk. - If the school's DSL and deputies are not available or cannot be reached, Children's Services including (Out of Hours Service Childrens Services) can be contacted on 0300 123 4043
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by email. - When the DSL is absent, please contact school's Deputy DSL(s) Claire Pulham or Claire Woods. - If the school's DSL and deputies are not available or cannot be reached, please contact Debbie May.